Linux Apps Lists

-My thanks to Ubuntu and Mark Shuttleworth and Canonical Inc. --- even though I do not like their current direction (in 2011), and I may switch to Linux Mint --- for showing how to make software installs and maintenance so easy in the Linux world.
+My thanks to Ubuntu and Mark Shuttleworth and Canonical Inc. --- even though I do not like their current direction (in 2011) to their 'Unity' desktop instead of Gnome2-Nautilus --- for showing how to make software installs and maintenance so easy in the Linux world.
 Other 'distros' are now doing the same.

-Since Ubuntu developers clearly based their work on the Synaptic Package Manager, I want to thank the developers of the Synaptic Package Manager also.
+Since Ubuntu developers clearly based their 'software center' work on the Synaptic Package Manager, I want to thank the developers of the Synaptic Package Manager also.

 LinuxMint developers have added software ratings to their 'software center'.
 It remains to be seen how useful that is.
 It seems, almost invariably, that I am looking for something different in an app --- something different from what most of the reviewers value.